Itinerary

 Day 5: Sunrise over the Grand Canyon / Flagstaff / Depart

 Greet the day with an experience that will surely be among the most aesthetic nature encounters in your life: sunrise over the Grand Canyon.
 From Yavapai Point, watching the ethereal light of dawn illumine the ancient rock layers, over a mile deep, is a sight to behold.
 The point offers one of the best vantages for an overview of Grand Canyon geology, which our Expedition Leader explains in fascinating detail.
-We'll laos walk the "Trail of Time" path along the canyon's South Rim, a scenic path with interpretive plaques offering further insight into the canyon's geology.
+We'll also walk the "Trail of Time" path along the canyon's South Rim, a scenic path with interpretive plaques offering further insight into the canyon's geology.
 Later this morning, our Arizona adventure moves toward a close as we drive back to Flagstaff, which you can explore further on your own if time permits before your departure.